MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/apim/apim-network-topology-and-connectivity.md

 ---
-title: Enterprise-scale network topology and connectivity for <<Token-LongName>>
+title: Enterprise-scale network topology and connectivity considerations for <<Token-LongName>>
-description: <<Describe how this enterprise-scale scenario can improve network topology and connectivity of <<Token-Name>>.>>
+description: <<Describe how this landing zone accelerator can improve network topology and connectivity of <<Token-Name>>.>>
 author: BrianBlanchard
 ms.author: brblanch
 ms.date: 03/23/2022